Tips for Choosing a Natural Mattress & Bedding

 Mattresses and Bedding: What’s Healthy and What’s Not

-There are safer mattress options available, made with certified natural, organic materials free of chemical compounds.
+There are safer mattress options that are made with certified natural, organic materials free of chemical compounds.
 When purchasing a new mattress, be mindful of certification labels.
 A product might claim to be made of “natural” materials but may still contain undisclosed man-made chemicals.
 To help guide the consumer, mattress companies use green certifications; however, it’s important to note that not all green testing is the same.
 Some certifications may provide more rigorous testing than others or focus on certain health and environmental standards.
-Look for labels such as the following to verify that the mattress materials are organic: Global Organic Textile Standard (GOTS) and Global Organic Latex Standard (GOLS).
-A certified organic label means the specified mattress material is made of 95% certified organic fibers.
-The Oeko-Tex Standard 100 is another certification label that tests and ensures products are free of harmful substances while GreenGuard tests for chemicals emitted from products and CertiPUR-US conducts safety testing on foam products.

 The ideal toxic-free mattress is one made of certified all-organic wool, cotton, and/or latex.
 Here’s why certified all-organic is the gold standard:

-The organic wool label provides a lot of value.
+• The organic wool label provides a lot of value.
 Sheep farmers who produce certified organic wool must adhere to the federal standards and practices required for raising organic livestock without the use of harmful chemicals.
-Another benefit is how the sheep are cared for while producing a sustainable, renewable resource: Organic wool is shorn from sheep annually for the duration of the sheep’s life.
-Wool is also a natural fiber that absorbs perspiration, is non-allergenic and mildew-resistant, and is naturally flame resistant, so you avoid toxic flame-retardant chemicals.
+Another benefit is how the sheep are cared for when producing a sustainable, renewable resource, as organic wool is shorn from sheep annually for the duration of the sheep’s life.
+Wool is also a natural fiber that absorbs perspiration, is non-allergenic and mildew-resistant, and is naturally flame resistant, meaning you avoid toxic flame-retardant chemicals.
+PureGrow and EcoWool are two US-based wool labels that provide reassurance their wool is sourced humanely and ethically and with sustainable practices benefiting the environment.

 Wiseman Health Take-Home Advice